 - Segmented DM Inbox: On a personal profile, you can’t do much in the way of Inbox Management.
 On a creator profile, Instagram lets you see the high-priority DM messages from other brands or your close friends under the “Primary” messages tab.
-All other messages are kept under “Secondary” tab for you to reply at a convenient time.
+All other messages are kept under the “Secondary” tab for you to reply at a convenient time.

 - Flexible Profile Control Options: Instagram lets creators hide their contact information which lets them use their “Primary” DM inbox as their main source of communication with brands.
 Simply put, brands will first have to message you on Instagram to initiate a collaboration.
 They won’t be able to access the email or phone number of an individual using an Instagram creator profile.

 - Influencer Attribution on Referral Sales: If you own an Instagram Creator profile, you can promote any brand’s products on your posts by using direct product tags.
 This helps to more accurately attribute sales that were referrals from your followers.

 Click here to know how to switch to a business account on Instagram.

 Business profiles, as the name suggests, are for brands on Instagram who want deeper insights and a lot of other advanced features.

 Here is a systematic breakdown of what you can expect when (or if) you choose to switch to an Instagram Business Account.